An Individualized Treatment Approach

 We roll with resistance instead of creating resistance

 Resistance ruins the therapeutic opportunity.
 Nature-based adventure therapy is unique in the fact that it automatically creates a responsive, rather than a resistant, environment, which enhances the therapeutic intervention.

 Rather than seek to modify a troubled teen's behavior, we are able to connect with our students through responsiveness, allowing our students to gain insight into how their behaviors manifest.
 This is how we are able to teach our students; we can aid in the development of skills for new, more effective choices and behaviors.

 “The goal of WinGate is to walk alongside a young person as they venture into change...”

 Why Wilderness Therapy?

-Therapeutic treatment in the wilderness offers a stark difference from traditional settings.
+Nature-based adventure therapy offers a stark difference from traditional settings.
 The opportunities for consistent observation and intervention are uninterrupted by the day to day distractions of traditional settings.